 The gameplay experience will be further enhanced by the DualSense haptic feedback which can simulate enemy fire destroying your cover or an airplane performing a bombing run on your location.
 According to Sledgehammer, “you will feel the action happening around you pulse through your hands and traverse up your arms.”
 It all sounds very next-gen.

 These features could theoretically come to PC as well, as the DualSense is computable with gaming PCs.
 However, Xbox Series X players will, unfortunately, miss out.
 One benefit that will come to both consoles (and PC) is the game's significantly reduced install size, which has also been confirmed via Twitter.

 Call of Duty Vanguard outlook

 It’s been rumored for months that behind the scenes the development of Call of Duty Vanguard has been troubled.
 You wouldn’t know that judging by the slick reveal presentation, the highly cinematic trailers, and the generally very polished beta.

 Vanguard has the advantage of being the sole high-profile historical shooter releasing this year, whereas the competition is more futuristic in tone.
 However, Battlefield 2042 is promising to really push next-gen hardware with the inclusion of 128-player matches.
 Sledgehammer has yet to show off anything as impressive.
-Hopefully, there are still a few reveals to come.
+Hopefully, there are still a few surprises to come on launch day.

 Regardless, there are several reasons to be excited about Call of Duty Vanguard but also some potential issues that have us a little concerned about the game's prospects.
-We'll have to wait till November until we can definitively call this one.
+We'll have to wait until next month to definitively call this one.